-WREATHS FOR DOOR OFFERS FREE GROUND SHIPPING IN THE 48 US STATES WREATH SALE NOW IN PROGRESS
+HAPPY THANKSGIVING FROM WREATHS FOR DOOR WE HAVE FREE GROUND SHIPPING IN THE 48 US STATES SHOP OUR BLACK FRIDAY AND CYBER MONDAY SALE NOW

 Making herb wreaths can be both fun and useful.
 Herb wreaths make an attractive way to display and store dried herbs.
 You can hang them in kitchens for easy access, use them to decorate doors and gates, or give them to friends and family as gifts.
 When making your first herb wreath, you will most likely limit the herbs used to the ones suggested in the directions you are following.
 However, once you understand the basics of making herb wreaths, you will probably want to branch out a little.
 So, here is a list of twenty herbs that work well in herb wreaths.
 These herbs have been chosen based on their usefulness, ease of drying, fragrance, and beauty.
 Choose your favorite herb or mix and match for an herb wreath that is beautiful, fragrant, and uniquely your own.

 20 Best Herbs to Use In Making Dried Herb Wreaths

 #1 Rosemary is a heavily scented, pine like herb, used in a number of dishes.
 It very possibly the most used herb in herb wreaths.
 This is due to the fact that it stays fragrant and green for an exceptionally long time and requires little real effort to dry.
 Unlike some herbs, rosemary does not need to be dried before it is added to an herb wreath, even when you are using it as a base for other herbs.
 Even better, the plant itself if hardy and easy to grow.
 Use it in your next herb wreath, then add it to your herb garden.
 You'll be sure to have plenty for your herb wreaths next year.